mdelah0z/AWS-Static-Web-Deployment/README.md

 ### 9. Register Domain

-Register your domain on Route 53 (e.g. `manueldelahoz.com`) associated cost: 15 USD.
+* Register your domain on Route 53 (e.g. `manueldelahoz.com`).
+Associated cost: 15 USD.
-It is also recommended to register the subdomains using *.manueldelahoz.com
+* It is also recommended to register the subdomains using *.manueldelahoz.com

 ---